noterday/FG-Converter/README.md

 # mugen2rivals
-A script to converts Mugen spritesheets and hitboxes into the equivalent Rivals of Aether character files.
+A script to convert Mugen spritesheets and hitboxes into the equivalent Rivals of Aether character files.
 Spritesheets are converted accurately, but hitbox positions are inacurate and need to be adjusted manually.

 [Output Script Example](https://pastebin.com/bpiTrt1X)
 ![alt text](https://i.imgur.com/uqQEjjS.png)